 What is Meta-Analysis?

-This can be a major problem when interpreting and drawing conclusions, because it can mask any underlying trends or correlations.
-Such conclusions are only tenuous, at best, and leave the research open for criticism.
+Studies in the social sciences often use small sample sizes, so any statistics used generally give results containing large margins of error.
+Small sample size can be a problem when interpreting and drawing conclusions, because it can mask any underlying trends or correlations.
+Conclusions from small studies are tenuous at best, and leave the research open for criticism.

 The Advantages of Meta-Analysis